likedan/Awesome-CoreML-Models/README.md

 [![Language](https://awesomelinkcounter.herokuapp.com/swift)]()
 [![PRs Welcome](https://img.shields.io/badge/PRs-welcome-brightgreen.svg)](http://makeapullrequest.com)

-[Core ML](https://developer.apple.com/machine-learning/) brings Artificial Intelligence and iOS ever closer.
-However, there are few Core ML models and examples currently available.
-With this repo, we collect the largest list of available CoreML models, examples apps and tutorials.
-If you're working on a Core ML framework and is willing to share it with people, feel free to pin us on [Gitter Channel](https://gitter.im/Core-ML/Lobby#) to get added here.
+There are many Core ML examples available, but very few unique models.
+With this repo, we collect the largest list of available CoreML models, so developer can experiment machine learning techniques.
+If you've converted a Core ML model and is willing to share it with people, feel free to submit a PR here.

 ## Models

+*Collections of Core ML models*
 * [Apple](https://developer.apple.com/machine-learning/) Apple provided 6 examples models for Core ML(MobileNet, SqueezeNet, Places205-GoogLeNet, ResNet50, Inception v3, VGG16).
 * [Car Recognition](https://github.com/likedan/Core-ML-Car-Recognition) Recognize the car models from images.
 * [YOLO](https://github.com/hollance/YOLO-CoreML-MPSNNGraph) Recognize what the objects are inside a given image and also where they are in the image.